 It has always been God’s desire to have a relationship in fellowship with His people.
 The work we do for Him has its own value, but our companionship and relationship we enjoy with Him is more important.
-There is no way to make our standing with God better because it is already at its best through Jesus, Who has perfect fellowship with the Father.
-Jesus has made a way for every person to fellowship with Him.
+There is no way to make our standing with God better because it is already at its best through Jesus, Who has perfect intimacy with the Father.
+Jesus has made a way for every person to have closeness with Him.

 Jesus is the only begotten and beloved Son of the Father, but He couldn’t return to Him and heaven’s glory until He had surrendered to death first.
 His heavenly life derived power and glory from the fact that His life was a crucified life.
 He is therefore able to pass on a crucified life with victory over sin and power to all who believe in Him, in order for them to have direct admission to the presence of His Heavenly Father.